store-craft/storecraft/packages/core/vql/bool-ql/README.md

-# VQL - Virtual Query Language
+# BoolQL - Boolean Language
-`vql` is a PEG language of boolean logic / membership
+`bool-ql` is a PEG language of boolean logic / membership

 The following expression
 ```js